mola73/LED-snakes/README.md

 orientation.
 Moreover, after the snakes left the border of the game only the head returned into the frame.
 I kept trying to make little changes in the method but it would not work, only leaving me more confused with my code.
-I started systematically testing the intricacies of the method with print statements to see how the game logic presents itself with the GUI.
+I started systematically testing the intricacies of the method(Test-Driven Development) with print statements to see how the game logic presents itself with the GUI.
 I also organized the method with a switch statement to handle the four directions the snakes move in.
 Slowly the method became more simplified.
 I also created different methods to test the correlation for the snakes.
 “Correlated” means that all the